North Lincoln High School: Marching band

 In 2009, the North Lincoln Band of Knights placed in the top 50 in the Bands of America Grand National Championships in Indianapolis, Indiana.
 The band has also represented the state of North Carolina on the national stage three times, at the dedication of the National WW2 Memorial in 2005 and the National Memorial Day Parade in 2013 and 2022, both in Washington D.C.
 It is currently under the direction of Matthew Minick, who took over from Kevin Still starting in the 2021 season.
-The band achieved finals for the first time in the schools history at Bands of America regional championships at Rutgers University.
+The band achieved finals for the first time in the school's history at Bands of America regional championships at Rutgers University in 2023.

+In 2026 the Indoor Winds group were the WGI Winds Scholastic A Class World Championships Silver Medalists.